isaacs/blog.izs.me/src/pages/2007/08/when-will-the-bubble-bubble-burst-or-who-really/index.md

   - /post/146671830
 slug: when-will-the-bubble-bubble-burst-or-who-really
 tags:
-  - Punditry
+  - punditry
-  - The Business
+  - the business
 title: 'When will the Bubble Bubble burst?
 (Or: Who really listens to these pundits?)'
 tumblrid: 146671830
 type: text